drsanti/ECC-RTLOS-2020/README.md

 # ECC-RTLOS Modes

-The `ECC-RTLOS` has three main modes can be configured to fit a user application.
+The `ECC-RTLOS` has three main modes that can be configured to fit a user application.
 Changing the operation modes can be done by modifying one or two lines of code in the header file `ap.h`.

 ### Mode 1) Pure BSP